 Serious and sometimes fatal infections due to bacterial, mycobacterial, invasive fungal, viral, or other opportunistic pathogens have been reported in rheumatoid arthritis patients receiving XELJANZ.
-The most common serious infections reported with XELJANZ included pneumonia, cellulitis, herpes zoster and urinary tract infection [see ADVERSE REACTIONS].
+The most common serious infections reported with XELJANZ included pneumonia, cellulitis, herpes zoster, urinary tract infection, and diverticulitis [see ADVERSE REACTIONS].
 Among opportunistic infections, tuberculosis and other mycobacterial infections, cryptococcosis, esophageal candidiasis, pneumocystosis, multidermatomal herpes zoster, cytomegalovirus, and BK virus were reported with XELJANZ.
 Some patients have presented with disseminated rather than localized disease, and were often taking concomitant immunomodulating agents such as methotrexate or corticosteroids.

-Avoid use of XELJANZ in patients with an active, serious infection, including localized infections.
-The risks and benefits of treatment should be considered prior to initiating XELJANZ in patients:
+Avoid use of XELJANZ/XELJANZ XR in patients with an active, serious infection, including localized infections.
+The risks and benefits of treatment should be considered prior to initiating XELJANZ/XELJANZ XR in patients:

 - with chronic or recurrent infection